ekuseru-00/udev-usb-blacklist/README.md

 # In Nano file, add this:

 Change the vendor id "1038" and product id "161a" to your device's id's.

+You can more lines,  if you want to blacklist more USB devices.
 ```
 #Prevent driver binding
 SUBSYSTEM=="usb", ATTRS{idVendor}=="1038", ATTRS{idProduct}=="161a", ENV{ID_MM_DEVICE_IGNORE}="1", ENV{MTP_NO_PROBE}="1"